 Some people don’t even bother with baking.
 They just wash the fruit and pour this rich sauce over them.
 Who says you need chocolate?
 This practice is loved by the chefs just as much as by everyday cooks!

 Did you know that molasses is the key ingredient in brown sugar?
 Well, now you do.
 As a result of sugarcane processing or sugar beet processing, molasses comes out as a viscous substance.

-Molasses is healthier than highly refined sugars due to notable amounts of Vitamin B6, calcium, iron, manganese and magnesium.
+Molasses is healthier than highly refined sugars due to its amounts of Vitamin B6, iron, manganese and magnesium.
 On the other hand, it has a robust, strong flavor, so I would recommend moderate usage.

 I find it a great addition to fruit crisp and fruit crumble.
 It also gives nice notes to barbecue marinade and pulled pork.

 There are many reasons to try carob syrup.
 Since it is a low-fat syrup, it is ideal for someone who is for a sweet treat during a diet.
 It has no gluten and no caffeine.
 It contains calcium, which is essential for bone health.